-The mechanism shall be based on the following principles:
+The mechanism will be based on the following principles:

-- The process shall be transparent and allow workers to express their concerns and file grievances, - There will be no discrimination against those who express grievances, and any grievances will be treated confidentially, - Anonymous grievances will be treated equally as other grievances, whose origin is known. - Management will treat grievances seriously and take timely and appropriate action in response.
-Information about the existence of the grievance mechanism shall be readily available to all project workers (direct and contracted) through notice boards, the presence of "suggestion/complaint boxes", and other means as needed.
+- The process will be transparent and allow workers to express their concerns and file grievances, - There will be no discrimination against those who express grievances, and any grievances will be treated confidentially, - Anonymous grievances will be treated equally as other grievances, whose origin is known. - Management will treat grievances seriously and take timely and appropriate action in response.
+Information about the existence of the grievance mechanism will be readily available to all project workers (direct and contracted) through notice boards, the presence of "suggestion/complaint boxes", and other means as needed.

-The PIU shall review the records and report on the grievances, response time and resolution status.
-The grievance mechanism shall not impede access to other judicial or administrative remedies that might be available under the law or through existing arbitration procedures, or substitute for grievance mechanisms provided through collective agreements.
-The Labor Act articles 133; 134; 135 and 136 stipulate grievance redress procedure in detail.
+The PIU will review the records and report on the grievances, response time and resolution status in a semi-annual report to the WB.
+The grievance mechanism will not impede access to other judicial or administrative remedies that might be available under the law or through existing arbitration procedures, or substitute for grievance mechanisms provided through collective agreements.
+The Labor Act articles 133, 134, 135 and 136 stipulate grievance redress procedure in detail.
 These are provided in Annex 2 of the LMP.